Functions

 Nested Subquery Support: Applicable to both inner and outer queries.

-Applicable For: Tables and supertables.
+Applicable to: Tables and supertables.

-• radian = degree * π / 180.
+is NULL, it returns NULL. - radian = degree * π / 180.

 Example: